Hybe: 2021–present: Hybe, expansions, and investigations

 On August 20, Mirae Asset Securities was preparing to sell the remaining portion of Hybe convertible bonds (CBs) worth approximately 1 trillion KRW, capitalizing on the recent surge in Hybe's stock price, which had risen to around 280,000 KRW—well above the CB conversion price of 218,000 KRW.
 The CBs, issued in October 2024 as zero-coupon, zero-interest bonds, were initially underwritten mainly by Mirae Asset, but some remained unsold due to concerns over the deal's structure and perceived favoritism.
 With Hybe's stock boosted by positive market sentiment, including anticipation of BTS's return and the easing of Chinese content restrictions, Mirae Asset sees a lucrative opportunity to offload the remaining CBs at a premium, maximizing returns through both underwriting fees and capital gains.
 The same day, Hybe subsidiary ADOR appointed Lee Do-kyung as its new president.
 This leadership change follows the dismissal of former president Min Hee-jin in 2024 and a period of interim leadership under Kim Joo-young, who focused on stabilizing the company and restructuring operations.
 With that process complete, Hybe determined that Lee—who has been at Hybe since 2019 and has experience in strategic planning and IP projects—was the right person to lead ADOR into its next phase.

+In December 2025, HYBE announced a global management partnership with Brandon Hixon and Colin Gayle, the managers of South African singer Tyla, to develop African artists for international markets.
+Under the partnership, Hixon and Gayle would lead the artist-development initiative, while HYBE would provide support in areas including touring, marketing, digital strategy, multimedia production and brand partnerships.
+Tyla became the first artist supported under the initiative while remaining managed by Hixon and Gayle.